OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 `CALCLToolkit` structure.
 Finally, to run the simulation the user must call the function `calclRun2D` specifying the initial and final step.

-Below is reported the device side code of Conway’s Game of Life.
-In this application, we have only one elementary process, defined as a kernel called `life_transition_function`.\
+Below is reported the device side code of Conwayâ€™s Game of Life.
+In this application, we have only one elementary process, defined as a kernel called `life_transition_function`.
 The OpenCAL-CL library will launch exactly a number of threads equal to the entire cellular space, structured like a matrix.
 In this way, every cell can perform in parallel its own computation.
 To access to the